vdclab/vdclab-wiki/Genome2D.md

 - This webserver provides a collection of genome resources and genomics analysis tools.
 Users should take care to cite tools as appropriate.
 - The server provides access to tools for RNA-Seq analysis as well as genomic regulatory analysis (predicting promoter, terminator, etc sequences).
+- Data  extraction, manipulation  and reformat tools can become handy.

 ## Ease of use